*The photo above is from the slope climate march held at Iwatake Snow Resort in 2020

 Suzuki: That's true, but for example, Iwatake Snow Mountain Resort is trying to eliminate plastic, Able Hakuba Goryu's restaurant Sol is using locally produced ingredients, and Hakuba Happo is recycling lift tickets...
 I think there are a variety of initiatives, not just renewable energy.
 It would be great if a website had a list of initiatives with the ones that are being put into practice marked with a check mark, or if you could see them at a glance on the Yukiyama app or something.
 I would like to include that kind of information on the POW website as well

---Even if a company is taking environmental initiatives, if the people choosing don't really understand the criteria, they won't go.
-Is developing the ability to discern something something we users can do, in the same way as signing petitions, speaking out, and cultivating the eye for purchasing and choosing products?
-I think the accumulation of these small actions will lead to changes in social systems.
+--Even if a company is working on environmental initiatives, if the people choosing to go there don't understand the criteria, they won't go, right?
+Developing the ability to discern is one of the actions that we users can take, just like petitioning, raising our voices, and cultivating a discerning eye when buying and choosing products.
+I think that the accumulation of these small things will lead to changes in the social system.

 Suzuki: I think one key is how to broaden the base.
 Partner companies and POW ambassadors have many fans and users.
 I think it's important to borrow the power of such people and sow seeds in different categories that POW alone can't reach.
 It's a very steady step, though